 Working on a variety of fun projects across the software stack:

-- With a small team of talented engineers, I helped rearchitect and rebuild Redfin's notifications infrastructure to run on Kafka, Samza, and YARN, making our emails and push notifications fast and dependable while providing a new horizontally scalable tech stack to other Redfin teams.
+With a small team of talented engineers, I was a founding member of our Notifications team, where we helped rearchitect and rebuild Redfin's notifications infrastructure to run on Kafka, Samza, and YARN, making our emails and push notifications fast and dependable while providing a new horizontally scalable tech stack to other Redfin teams.

 LSI Corporation: Allentown, Pennsylvania (2012 - 2014)